Treating Hematuria (Blood in Urine) in Tucson AZ

 If protein is found within the individual’s urine, then there is an increased likelihood for their hematuria to be caused by kidney disease.
 This is due to the fact that properly functioning kidneys will filter out any proteins from the urine before it is expelled from the body.

-Those who do not have protein in their urine can still be suffering from a complication of the kidneys, but will need further testing to diagnose the cause of their hematuria.
+Those who do not have protein in their urine can still experience symptoms from a complication of the kidneys but will need further testing to diagnose the cause of their hematuria.